DOVER KENT ARCHIVES

 From the Kentish Gazette, 1 June 1838.

-TO BE LET,
+TO BE LET, THE CALVERLEY HOTEL?

-THE CALVERLEY HOTEL, In Calverley Park, Tonbridge Wells, Kent, 36 Miles from London.
+In Calverley Park, Tonbridge Wells, Kent, 36 Miles from London.

 THIS HOTEL, which is of the first class, is situate on an eminence, in its own park-like grounds, of about 20 Acres.
 The house, and its noble terrace, walks, and gardens, command unrivalled views of the surrounding picturesque scenery.
-It was, for several seasons, the residence of her present Majesty and her Her Royal Highness the Duchess of Kent.
+It was, for several seasons, the residence of her present Majesty and Her Royal Highness the Duchess of Kent.
 The house is stone built; has recently been considerably enlarged; comprises above 20 sitting rooms, 50 bed rooms, with ample domestic offices of all descriptions, stabling, coach-houses, &c. &c., the whole arranged under the superintendence of professional persons of the first eminence, with a view to afford the increased accommodation required by visitors attracted to this fashionable place of resort by its proximity to the metropolis.

 For particulars apply to Messrs.
-Bartrum & Son, Solicitors, 72, Old Broad Street, London; or to Mr. George Robinson, No. 6, Calverley Promenade, Tonbridge Wells, who will show the premises.
+Bartrum & Son', Solicitors, 72, Old Broad Street, London; or to Mr. George Robinson, No. 6, Calverley Promenade, Tonbridge Wells, who will show the premises.

 From the South Eastern Gazette, Tuesday 12 May, 1857.